Using a front bike seat for the first time is always a nerve racking experience ...Read More

 Front bike seats are extremely common as a means of transporting small children in Holland and Denmark, and as the benefits of family cycling are becoming more widely realised here in the UK, we expect to see more and more families starting to use front seats to transport their children.
 Your child must be old enough to sit upright and have developed their neck muscles sufficiently to use a front seat.
 This is usually about 9 months for those seats with a full back support, but check with your health care professional if you have any concerns.

 If you're starting out, you may want to read our introductory post "How to start cycling with a small child in a bike seat, cargo bike or trailer" first.

 |Cycle Sprog is an family run, reader supported, website.
 We belong to several affiliate schemes so may receive a small commission from sales made from links on our site.
 We do our best to be impartial and recommend products on their quality not whether they are in a scheme.|

 The best front bike seats for toddlers and young children

 Here's our pick of the best front bike seats currently available in the UK.
 (Please be VERY careful of buying cheap imported front bike seats on auctions sites.
-These may place all the weight of the child on to a metal clamp that attaches to your seat post or stem, and which don't meet British Safety standards).
+These may place all the weight of the child on to a flimsy piece of metal that attaches to your seat post or stem, and which don't meet British Safety standards).